nosru30/serversample/README.md

 * `end_time` may be earlier than `start_time` to support overnight shifts.
 * `Authorization` headers must include `Bearer <token>` returned from `POST /login`.
+* Tokens are stored in memory only in this prototype and will be invalidated if the application restarts.
 * Only minimal validation is applied to break durations and note fields; the front end may implement additional checks as needed.